vasusen-code/SaveRestrictedContentBot/README.md

 # Upcoming features:

-- Save multiple content at once/Save in range
+- Save multiple content at once/Save in range for public channels